stefanwille/crystal-redis/README.md

 * see this basic example: https://github.com/stefanwille/crystal-redis/blob/master/examples/basic.cr
 * look at more examples: in https://github.com/stefanwille/crystal-redis/blob/master/examples/

-API documentation is at http://stefanwille.github.io/crystal-redis/doc/
+API documentation is at http://stefanwille.github.io/crystal-redis/doc/.
+Start reading it at the class `Redis`.

 More details are available at:

-* http://redis.io/commands - necessary, the API documentation is just a quick reference
+* http://redis.io/commands - this documentation is necessary, as the API documentation above is just a quick reference
 * spec/redis.cr - offers more usage examples
 * http://redis.io/documentation - general information about Redis and its concepts